carlstep/max_expense_app_3/README.md

 - create if / else condition for the transactions
   -- `transactions.isEmpty ? (do this - display image and text) : (else, do this - return a list of transactions)`.

+100 planning the chart widget
+how to structure the chart? what rows / columns / containers are required.

+- create widget - chart.dart
+- this will be a stateless widget
+- set-up the initial structure
+  -- return a card

+101 looping through lists